 For rock climbers who are constantly seeking new adventure, the US boasts some of the most exceptional climbing regions.
 There are so many that it is hard to whittle it down to a single, shortlist.
 Every climber has their own idea of what makes a crag the most ideal area for climbing, factoring in things such as level of difficulty and accessibility.

-Here is a comprehensive list of the top ten classic rock climbing destinations not to be missed.
+This is a comprehensive list of the top ten classic rock climbing destinations not to be missed.
 These areas cover the gamut as far as offering a diversity of climbs that both beginners and experts alike can enjoy.
-From bouldering to sport climbing to traditional climbing, the destinations within the US alone are endless!
-But where to begin?
+From bouldering to sport climbing to traditional climbing, the destinations within the US alone are pretty endless.

 Yosemite National Park

 Yosemite National Park is a climber’s playground that people from all over the world trek to, often with big objectives in mind.
 However, you don’t have to be planning on climbing the NIAD (Nose in a day) to visit.
 If you can comfortably lead 5.8 trad, start planning a trip to this California climbing mecca and be prepared for an experience of a lifetime.
 Easy to moderate climbs can see more crowds, so plan on a true alpine start.
 The early morning coffee/oatmeal slop breakfast will be worth the breathtaking views.

 There is something awe-inspiring from the first moment you enter the park for both climbers and non-climbers alike.
 Many people have uttered the words, “I’m not ready for Yosemite yet!” but don’t let that be the reason you don’t go.
 There is a lifetime of granite waiting for you to explore.

 Red Rock National Conservation Area